Once upon a time, a formidable international collaboration was born between america & europe.

 The European movement has gained traction.
 In 2012, the French government signed an MOU with the U.S. DOE to host the SDE in 2014.
 Versailles, historical platform of peace treaties at the end of WW1, was chosen as the site for the ‘Villa Solar’.
 The SDE14 in Versailles was truly international in nature.
 Teams from sixteen nations and four continents participated in a naturally charged & exciting french hub.
 Focusing on local urban issues and emphasising streamlined communications, the revised SDE14 Rules incorporated a focus on local urban issues and an emphasis on streamlined communications actions.
 The Speed Peer Review Bonanza kicked off the Competition, which showcased the most ambitious houses yet in the SD story.

-The Energy Endeavour Foundation, recent winner of the European Solar Prize, is Endorsed by the U.S. DOE to steward the Solar Decathlon Europe.
-Drawing upon the input of the SDE Council of Experts, the EEF provides continuity from one SDE edition to the next.
-After a successful rejuvenation with the SDE19 in Szentendre, Hungary, the upcoming SDE21»22 in Wuppertal, Germany, the EEF is looking for its next partnership for SDE25.
-Read more about the SDE25 Call for Cities below.
+The Energy Endeavour Foundation (EEF), winner of the European Solar Prize, is endorsed by the U.S. Depatment of Energy to steward the Solar Decathlon Europe.
+Drawing upon input from the SDE Council of Experts, the EEF develops the SDE Rules, transfers project-specific knowledge and best practices to each host city, providing continuity from one SDE edition to the next.
+After a successful rejuvenation of the SDE with the SDE19 in Szentendre, Hungary, and the SDE21/22 in Wuppertal, Germany, the EEF is presently reviewing prospective partnerships for a future SDE edition.
+Read more about the SDE Call for Cities below.

 Find more information on the SDE Council of Experts here: SDE Council of Experts.